$15K or even less is not a lot in the wedding world.

 Your partner tearing up during vows.

-Your grandma hugging your best friend.
+Your grandma hugging you during your dress-up.

 That one hilarious speech that had everyone ugly-laughing.